fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-node-health-check-guide.md

 pong
 ```

-💡 As mentioned, we are interacting with the Stack, thus we interact with port 80 which our reverse proxy (Nginx) maps to the internal port 4069.
+💡 As mentioned, we are interacting with the Stack, thus we interact with port 80 which our reverse proxy maps to the internal port 4069.
 Of course, you can test any port but the port that should be publicly available is going to be port 80.
 Learn how to run a stack [here](../Network%20nodes/fleek-network-running-a-node-in-a-docker-container#run-the-container-from-the-recommended-stack) and [How to secure a Network Node](../Network%20nodes/fleek-network-securing-a-node-with-ssl-tls) to find out more about how to secure external communications internally.

 You can also check the headers of the response: